 There are three challenge tracks.
-In the image compression track, images need to be compressed to the 0.075 bpp, 0.15 bpp, and 0.3 bpp (bits per pixel).
-In the video compression track, short video clips need to be compressed to below 1 Mbit/s.
+In the image compression track, images need to be compressed to 0.075 bpp, 0.15 bpp, and 0.3 bpp (bits per pixel).
+In the video compression track, short video clips need to be compressed to around 1 Mbit/s.
 Finally, in the perceptual metric track, human preferences on pairs of images will have to be predicted.
 The image pairs will come from the decoders submitted to the image compression track.

 We provide training and validation sets of high quality images collected from Unsplash.
 The test set will contain images of similar quality from potentially different sources.
 Training on additional data is allowed.
 Participants will need to submit a decoder and encoded image files.
 The test dataset is going to be released after the validation phase ends.